SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 Before addressing the content of data objects a data reference points to, you must dereference data reference variables.
 Use the
 [dereferencing operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendereferencing_operat_glosry.htm "Glossary Entry")
 `->*`.
-To check if dereferencing works, you can use a logical expression with [`IS BOUND`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogexp_bound.htm).
 When dereferencing a data reference variable that has a structured data type, you can use the component selector `->` to address individual components.

 ``` abap